-Title VI / Non-Discrimination Policy Statement
+Non-Discrimination Title VI Policy Statement

-The Gulf Regional Planning Commission's Non-Discrimination Title VI Policy Statement is listed below.
+The Gulf Regional Planning Commission's non-discrimination Title VI Policy Statement is listed below.
 The policy covers the programs and activities of the Gulf Regional Planning Commission (GRPC) which is the federally-designated Metropolitan Planning Organization (MPO) for the three coastal counties of Mississippi.
-The GRPC and the MPO provide the required assurances to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) that the MPO's transportation planning processes will comply with Title VI, as required by Title 23 Code of Federal Regulations (CFR) Part 200, and Title 49 CFP Part 21.
+The GRPC and provides the required assurances to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) that the MPO's transportation planning processes will comply with Title VI, as required by Title 23 Code of Federal Regulations (CFR) Part 200, and Title 49 CFP Part 21.